10 Operations and Analytics

 mu_h = 60/tau_s # Per hour

-R has several tricks that you can use to make calculations easier.
-Since variables are vectorized, adding sequences is easy.
+rho = lambda/mu # Utilization ratioR has several tricks that you can use to make calculations easier.
+Since variables are vectorized, adding sequences is really easy.
 You will not need a loop.
-First, we will need to calculate the probability that n
+The first thing we will need to do is to calculate the probability that n (defined above) equals 0.
+This is given by the slightly alarming-looking equation:

 Probability that n = 0: \[\begin{equation} P_{0} = 1/\{\sum_{n=0}^{k-1} \rho^n/n! + \rho^k/k![(k^{N-k+1} - \rho^{N-k+1})/(k - \rho)k^{N-k}]\} \end{equation}\]